appleraincoat/tp/docs/DeveloperGuide.md

 * 1a.
 The input substring is empty.

     * 1a1.
-Realodex shows an error message indicating that the filter criteria cannot be empty.
+Realodex shows an error message.

         Use case ends.

 * 1b.
-No clients' names match the input substring.
+The name input is not of valid format.

   * 1b1.
-Realodex displays an empty list and shows a message indicating that no matches were found.
+Realodex shows an error message.

     Use case ends.

-**Use case: Filter by Remarks**
+**Use case: UC08 — Filter by Remarks**

 **MSS**

-1. User requests to filter clients by providing a remark substring.
+1. User requests to filter clients by providing a remark reference.
-2. Realodex filters and displays a list of all clients whose remarks include the input substring.
+2. Realodex filters and displays a list of all clients whose remarks match the reference input.
    Use case ends.

 **Extensions**

 * 1a.
 The input substring is empty.

     * 1a1.
-Realodex shows an error message indicating that the filter criteria cannot be empty.
+Realodex shows an error message.

       Use case ends.

+**Use case: UC09 — Filter by Tag**

+**MSS**

+1. User requests to filter clients by providing a tag.
+2. Realodex filters and displays a list of all clients whose tag matches the input.
+   Use case ends.

+**Extensions**

+* 1a.
+The input substring is empty.

+  * 1a1.
+Realodex shows an error message.

+    Use case ends.

 * 1b.
-No clients' remarks match the input substring.
+The tag input is not of valid format.

   * 1b1.
-Realodex displays an empty list and shows a message indicating that no matches were found.
+Realodex shows an error message.

+    Use case ends.

+**Use case: UC10 — Filter by Housing Type**

+**MSS**

+1. User requests to filter clients by providing a housing type.
+2. Realodex filters and displays a list of all clients whose housing type matches the input.
+   Use case ends.

+**Extensions**

+* 1a.
+The input substring is empty.

+  * 1a1.
+Realodex shows an error message.

+    Use case ends.

+* 1b.
+The housing type input is not of valid format.

+  * 1b1.
+Realodex shows an error message.

+    Use case ends.

+**Use case: UC11 — Filter by Birthday**

+**MSS**

+1. User requests to filter clients by providing a birthday month.
+2. Realodex filters and displays a list of all clients whose birthday month matches the input.
+   Use case ends.

+**Extensions**

+* 1a.
+The input substring is empty.

+  * 1a1.
+Realodex shows an error message.

+    Use case ends.

+* 1b.
+The birthday month is not of valid format.

+  * 1b1.
+Realodex shows an error message.

     Use case ends.

 **Use case: Getting help**